 With a linear molecular structure of repeating –CH2-CH2-units, PE is a semi-crystalline polymer that elongates before breaking, enhancing its toughness.
-In general, PE is considered a strong, lightweight thermoplastic with very good chemical resistance.
+In general, porous PE is considered a strong, lightweight thermoplastic with strong chemical resistance.
 Products made from standard polyethylene grades typically have pore size diameters ranging from 7 to 150 micrometers, but these nominal values can be increased to 300 micrometers with special blends.

 Porex high-density polyethylene (HDPE) is available in sheets, rods, tubes and molded shapes.
 HDPE can be used in continuous service at temperatures up to 180°F (82°C) and intermittently at 240°F (116°C).
 If not stressed, it is stable at 212°F (100°C) in continuous service.